Goal: pull daily prices via GOOGLEFINANCE, compute monthly closes & returns, and view them in your Sheet.

 Blockchain basics, BTC/ETH, stablecoin types & risks (fiat-backed/crypto/algorithmic), policy, quiz.

-T-accounts, money multiplier, currency drain, capital limits; interactive simulator game with quiz.
+Step-by-step T-accounts, geometric money multiplier, real-world frictions (excess reserves, currency drain, capital limits) and interactive simulator game with quiz.

-Member-owned credit unions, NCUA insurance, field of membership, local case study on VyStar.
-Coverage calculator & quiz.
+Member-owned credit unions, NCUA insurance, field of membership, and a local case study on VyStar (Jacksonville).
+Includes eligibility checker, coverage calculator, and quiz.